Write or amend your Will when your circumstances change

 Everyone needs to have a Will – and when there’s a major change in your life, it’s a good time to update your Will and make sure it’s current.
 Remember, a Will helps prevent arguments about your assets and how they are to be divided after you pass away.
 And costly legal and Executor fees can be avoided by having a Will.

-Quick and easy online form
+Quick and easy online Will kit in Australia

 You can literally be done in 20 minutes, just:

-- Insert your name and address
+- Insert your name, address and occupation

 - Nominate someone to carry out your wishes (called your “Executor”)